-- SMR: We expect a negative association with SMR since successfully creating an AVF is generally seen as representing a robust process to coordinate care outside of the dialysis facility.
-AVFs are also associated with lower risk of infection which may reduce the risk of a life threatening infection or other poor outcomes that place patients at higher risk of mortality.
-Higher standardized fistula rates will be negatively associated with SMR. - SHR: We expect a negative association with SHR since successfully creating an AVF is generally seen as representing a robust process to coordinate care outside of the dialysis facility, and potentially reduces the risk for patients at such facilities going to hospital due to infections or other acute clinical events.
-Higher standardized fistula rates will be negatively associated with SHR.
+• SMR: We expect a positive association with SMR since the inability to successfully create a surgical access may represent lack of a robust process to coordinate care outside of the dialysis facility.
+Long-term catheter use is also associated with higher risk of infection which may increase the risk of a life threatening infection or other poor outcomes that place patients at higher risk of mortality.
+Higher rates of facility level long-term catheter will be positively associated with SMR.

+• SHR: We expect a positive association.
+Facilities with higher percentages of patients with a long-term catheter may not have robust process to coordinate care outside of the dialysis facility.
+Long-term catheter use potentially increases the risk for patients at such facilities going to hospital due to infections or other acute clinical events.
+Higher rates of facility level long-term catheters will be positively associated with SHR.

-The face validity from the 2015 TEP described in the previous submission also carries forward for this maintenance submission.
+The face validity form the 2015 TEP described in the previous submission also carries forward for this submission.